jwelrynewone/docs/Emergency-Modules/Readme.md

 ## Hedging Agents Insurance

-- Hedging Agents can enter the protocol with even very small leverage like x1.01, or x1.1.
+- Leverage Agents can enter the protocol with even very small leverage like x1.01, or x1.1.
-- To be over-collateralized, the protocol doesn't need HAs to take on highly leveraged positions.
+- To be over-collateralized, the protocol doesn't need LAs to take on highly leveraged positions.
 - Even if demand for perpetual futures decreases, the protocol should remain cheaper than most protocols allowing to get on-chain leverage, like Aave or Compound.
 - In normal times, when demand for leverage is high and almost all the collateral is hedged, transaction fees are set so that it is slightly more expensive to open a position.
 - When demand for perpetual futures drop, fees drop \(following the hedging curve\) and Angle becomes much cheaper than other on-chain protocols.